-Here is my daughter’s favorite part of the Dragon Boat Theme Pack: the 粽子 coloring page!
-Fortunately, I was able to print out multiple pages for her with my home printer!
+My daughter’s favorite part of the Dragon Boat Theme Pack is the 粽子 coloring page!
+Fortunately, I could print multiple pages for her with my home printer.

-For some reason, she did not like 屈原 and refused to even look at him!
+She did not like 屈原 and refused to look at him.
 This could be the result of the “boys have cooties” phase that she’s in haha!
-No worries; I’ll just save that page for my son to color someday!
+No worries; I’ll save that page for my son to color someday!

-The picture for 夏天 (xiàtiān / summer day) consisted of kids eating watermelon which I thought was somewhat confusing.
-I wish an image of the beach or sunshine was used instead, though I guess summer can be represented in a variety of ways.
-My 20-month-old thought that the watermelon picture was about eating, but the other images seemed obvious to him.
+The picture for 夏天 (xiàtiān / summer day) consisted of kids eating watermelon, which I thought was somewhat confusing.
+I wish an image of the beach or sunshine were used instead, though I guess summer can be represented in various ways.
+My 20-month-old thought the watermelon picture was about eating, but the other images seemed obvious.

-Below is a shape tracing activity, but it can also be used for cutting practice with scissors.
-Since the Dragon boat images are different than the actual shapes, I personally would have preferred the shapes to be plain.
-Solid shapes would make the learning objective more clear for a toddler or preschooler.
+Below is a shape-tracing activity, but it can also be used for cutting practice with scissors.
+Since the images of the dragon boat are different than the actual shapes, I would have preferred the shapes to be plain.
+Solid shapes would make the learning objective clearer for toddlers or preschoolers.

 Tips for using the Dragon Boat Festival printables:

-- Look over the packet with your child before printing it out so you can see which catch their eye.
-For example, 老大 tends to have a favorite activity and then want to repeat it before moving onto other activities!
-She went through a phase where she just wanted to color the picture of 粽子 (zòngzi / sticky rice) over and over again!
+- Look over the packet with your child before printing it out so you can see which catches their eye.
+For example, 老大 tends to have a favorite activity and then want to repeat it before moving on to other activities!
+She went through a phase where she wanted to color the picture of 粽子 (zòngzi / sticky rice) over and over!
 This is why I prefer printables over workbooks.

 - Consider a laminator and laminating pouches so that activities can be repeated, especially if you have more than one child or student.